- Faculty: BRAD KEUNING

 This course represents Part 1/2 of the capstone experience for the program by providing the candidate with the opportunity for advanced practice and application of clinical counseling principles with clients in an agency or human services setting under supervision by a professional counselor.
 In class, emphasis will be placed upon examining and developing case conceptualization, improving counseling skills and implementing intervention strategies within a diverse society.
 Internship 1 allows for the initial accumulation of a minimum of 300 clock hours (120 clock hours of direct service) toward the minimum 600 total clock hours of internship required for state licensure.
 Professional identity as a counselor will also be emphasized.
 Counseling skills will be critiqued through the use of live and/or taped observations in class, in the field, and in the Counseling Laboratory.
 COU-702 may be taken for 1-3 hours up to two times for a total of 3 semester hours.

-- Faculty: Ayla Ludwig
+- Faculty: Tonia Lans

 - Faculty: DANIEL CRUIKSHANKS

-- Faculty: MICHAEL FILLMAN
+- Faculty: BRIANA ASMUS

 In this course, students will be introduced to what special education is, how it came to be and how special education is provided for in schools.
 We will learn about special education law, what inclusion is and about various eligibility categories identified under IDEA.
 The purpose of this course is to assist both current and future teachers in understanding their roles and responsibilities in educating students with disabilities in the general education classroom.